 Located within the Evaluation Rubrics section of the course Web site is the written assignment rubric used to aid in the grading of all written assignments.

 Note: For a list of key concepts that may appear on your exam, refer to the study guide available in the Examinations section of the course website.

 You are required to take a proctored midterm examination.
 See the Calendar for the official dates for your midterm exam week.

 The midterm is a closed-book, proctored online exam.
 The exam is two hours long and covers material in Modules 1 through 4.
 It consists of forty multiple-choice questions, ten of which will involve computation.
-For this reason you will be allowed to use one to two sheets of paper on which you have photocopied or transcribed solely the "Useful Formulas" from the inside back cover of your textbook.
-These are the only items that you may have with you for use during the exam.
+For this reason, the "Useful Formulas" from the inside back cover of your textbook will be available to you through the assessment navigator during the exam.
 If you have questions about the format and/or content of the examination, please contact your mentor at least a week in advance of the scheduled test.

 Note: You are permitted to use a calculator (scientific, graphing, or financial) but may not use a calculator on a phone, PDA, or any similar device.

 For the midterm, you are required to use the University's Online Proctor Service (OPS).
 Please refer to the "Examinations and Proctors" section of the Online Student Handbook (see General Information area of the course Web site) for further information about scheduling and taking online exams and for all exam policies and procedures.